-With the experience that the City of Lawrence has had with administering CDBG and HOME grants both in the 2017 program year and in previous years, the City feels that the manner in which the program has been handled has been effective and the City staff is very comfortable with the outcomes and experiences.
+With the experience that the City of Lawrence has had with administering CDBG and HOME grants both in the 2018 program year and in previous years, the City feels that the manner in which the program has been handled has been effective and the City staff is very comfortable with the outcomes and experiences.
 As program administrators, the City staff is always looking at Best Practices and subsequently works to incorporate those items into the programs.
 There are no plans to change the practices with which the City administers either grant.
 Although projects and allocation amounts may differ from year to year, the focus has remained the same as has the administration of the program.
-One aspect staff will consider is the rising cost of construction as well as the attainability of the goals set forth in the Consolidated Plan.
+The City of Lawrence, beginning with the 2020 program year, will move to a different form of allocation process, aligning with the city's Strategic Plan and their Seven Critical Success Factors.
+This change will allow for the funding priorities to align with the city's priorities, all while allowing for the same application process within the community to agencies.